Tax 990

 The details required to be reported in this part include:

-This part requires you to report contributions (more than $1000) received by your organizations exclusively for religious, charitable and other related purposes.
+This part requires you to report contributions exceeding $1,000 your organization has received exclusively for religious, charitable, or similar purposes.

 Part III - Exclusively religious, charitable, etc., contributions to organizations described in section 501(c)(7), (8), or (10) that total more than $1,000 for the year from any one contributor